 Not All Fishing and Farming Rare Reported

-Even though there are some countries that make an effort to keep track of how many natural resources are farmed or fished, not all activity is reported.
-There are some people who fish in certain parts of the world that are not necessarily monitored as well as they should be.
-There are also some countries that do not make an effort to track fishing or farming within their borders.
+Even though some countries make an effort to track how many natural resources are farmed or fished, not all activity is reported.
+Some people who fish in certain parts of the world are not necessarily monitored as well as they should be.
+Some countries also do not make an effort to track fishing or farming within their borders.

 Climate Change Is Making Everything Worse